PeterBid/Esperanto/README.md

 ### Creating the Backend with Express and MongoDB

-We created our backend together so that there was no confusion about any models and databases, but also to reinforce our knowledge of concepts.
-This process went ver smoothly.
+We created our backend together so that there was no confusion about any models and databases, but also to reinforce our knowledge of concepts. his process went very smoothly.
 After installing the necessary dependencies and setting up the basic middleware necessary to have a server running.
 We then began to build the different schemas for users, teachers and reviews.

 #### Models

 The Teacher Schema as well as containing a large range of fields, also contained an attached many to one Review model to implement the use of multiple reviews for each individual teacher.

-We ensured to the display picture would be a string in order for us to convert the image url of uploaded images with `Cloudinary`.
+We ensured the display picture would be a string in order for us to convert the image url of uploaded images with `Cloudinary`.

 ![Screen Shot 2022-03-29 at 19 14 09](https://user-images.githubusercontent.com/91087641/160678792-2df70332-0a8a-4233-abd3-17fdb9d1763b.png)

-The User `Schema` comprised of basic login details, username, email, password and confirmation.
+The User `Schema` consisted of basic login details, username, email, password and confirmation.

-We also have a `virtual field` of owned "teachers" that the user creates on the site, this would allow for permissions checks for editing and deleting the page they have made for themselves when they have added themselves as a teacher.
+We also have a `virtual field` of owned "teachers" that the user creates on the site, this would allow for permission checks for editing and deleting the page they have made for themselves when they have added themselves as a teacher.

 We also used `bcrypt` to hash passwords that a user has made to login.